Tutorial

 Rules are made to be broken, right?
 Once you understand the basics you’re free to experiment with unique colour combinations to define your own style.

-One trick I love is sneaking a bit of fluorescent fluid acrylic paint paint into my mixes for an unreal level of vibrancy.
-Just be careful — too much, and your other colours may look dull by comparison.
+One trick I love is sneaking a bit of fluorescent fluid acrylic paint into my paint mixtures to achieve an unreal level of vibrancy.
+Be careful though, too much vibrancy and your other colours may look dull by comparison.